This is a guest post by Diana Ecker.

 However, even with excellent screen sharing capabilities, it’s easy to accidentally share the wrong window on your computer.
 Before you know it, you’re broadcasting a family photo, a confidential document, or a rough draft that isn’t ready to share.

 As you’re getting setting up for your next meeting, take just a moment to close out of any windows that you might not wish to accidentally display.
+Or use one of the default settings in Microsoft Teams which is to share a particular window, not your whole screen.

 When you go to share your screen, you won’t have to worry that the wrong thing might come up.